Robust Control Lyapunov-Value Functions for Nonlinear Disturbed Systems: ROBUST CONTROL LYAPUNOV-VALUE FUNCTIONS

-\end{proposition} This means adding/subtracting a constant value to the loss function will equivalently add/subtract the value function with the same value.

-However, each level set of the HJ value function \eqref{eqn:infinite_time_value_function} is only robustly control invariant, there is no guarantee that the system can be stabilized to lower level sets or the origin.
-In our preliminary paper \cite{ gong2022constructing}, we define the control Lyapunov-value function (CLVF) for undisturbed systems.
-We proved that the CLVF satisfies the dynamic programming principle, and is the unique viscosity solution to the corresponding CLVF-VI.
-We also proved that the domain of CLVF is the ROES of the SCIS.
-A feasibility-guaranteed QP was provided for controller synthesis.

-In this article, we further develop the theory of CLVFs for disturbed systems and provide necessary theorems for numerical implementation in high-dimensional nonlinear systems.

-\section{Robust Control Lyapunov-Value functions}
+\section{ROBUST CONTROL LYAPUNOV-VALUE FUNCTIONS}

-In this section, we start by defining the TV-R-CLVF and prove some important properties of it.
-We then define the R-CLVF, which is the limit function of the TV-R-CLVF.
-We show that the existence of the R-CLVF is equivalent to the exponential stabilizability of the system to its SRCIS and that its domain is the ROES.
+This section is organized as follows: Section~\ref{Sec:TV-R-CLVF} defines the TV-R-CLVF and shows some key properties of it.
+Section~\ref{Sec:R-CLVF} defines the R-CLVF, shows the sufficient condition for its existence, and shows it satisfies the DPP (Theorem~\ref{thm:CLVF_dynamic_programming_principle}) and is the viscosity solution of a VI (Theorem~\ref{thm:CLVF_VI_viscosity_solution}). {Section~\ref{Sec:R-CLVF-EXP} shows that the existence of the R-CLVF (Theorem~\ref{thrm:CLVF_finite_eq_EC}) is equivalent to the exponential stabilizability to the SRCIS.} Section~\ref{Sec:RCLVF-QP} provides an feasibility guaranteed QP controller.